git-courses-info/git-ultimate-course-backup/README.md

 - Start the rebase operation with the parent of the commit you want to drop.\
   `git rebase -i ID~1 or ID^`

-### 11. Rewarding a Commit

-- To reward a commit message, use interactive rebasing.\
-  In the given options, chose `reword`.

-### 12. Re-ordering Commits

-- To re-order a commits, use interactive rebasing.\
-  Then just move the commit where you want.

-### 13. Squashing Commits

-- To squash commits, use interactive rebasing.\
-   Then chose the `squash` option for all children commits.
-You may reorder them first if needed.\
-  If you want to keep just the name of the parent commit, use `fixup` instead of `squash`.

-### 14. Splitting a Commit

-- To split a commit, use interactive rebasing.\
-  Chose to edit the commit and the while the HEAD is on the commit you want to split, type `git reset HEAD^`, to go to its parent i.e. to the state you had before you made this commit./
-  Note: default value of `reset` is `mixed` which takes all the changes to the working directory.\
-  Now you can stage and commit them separately.